 The soft squishy earpieces and well designed ear fins keep the SoundBuds stable and in your ears no matter the activity.
 Even doing long sets of jumping jacks we never felt like the SoundBuds were going to fall out.
 The over-ear hooks of the Powerbeats provide more confidence that they won't fall out, but we think the SoundBuds are still comparable in terms of stability.

 We would like to make one note about the SoundBuds athletic performance.
 The squishy earpieces create a tight fit that blocks out more sound than most models.
 This is great on a plane, but can be a little disconcerting if you're outside running.
 Just be cautious if you use these earbuds anywhere near traffic.

 The SoundBuds' battery life was average in our testing, lasting a total of 6.5 hours.
 This might feel a bit limiting if you're in the middle of a multi-flight travel day, but is plenty of juice for the vast majority of situations.

 The SoundBuds utilize small earpieces and a flexible, lightweight wire.
 This allows for easy storage in any pocket and the ability to wrap them up in your hand and make them essentially disappear.
 This resulted in them sharing the top score of 8 out of 10 in out portability testing.

-At a list price of just $36, and a street price that is often even lower, the Anker SoundBuds are almost as inexpensive as a wired pair of earbuds.
+The Anker SoundBuds are almost as inexpensive as a wired pair of earbuds.
 While the sound of these earbuds isn't incredible, it's adequate, and they deliver great performance otherwise.
 Therefore we feel these earbuds are an exceptional value.